-- 3. Make sure all covers and guards are in place and secured.
-Start the motor. - 4.
-Start the water lube if necessary to prevent sap buildup on the blade. - 5.
-If you want to use the board return function, push the toggle switch on the control panel down. - 6.
+- 1. Check if the log is placed where you want it and clamped firmly. - 2.
+Use the blade height indicator on HMI panel to determine where to make your first cut.
+Set the blade to the desired height.
+Make sure that the blade will clear all side supports and the clamp.
+Adjust the outer blade guide to clear the widest section of the log by moving the blade guide toggle switch. - 3.
+Make sure all covers and guards are in place and secured.. - 4.
+If you want to use the board return function, push the toggle switch on the control panel down. - 5.
 Feed the blade into the log slowly.
 Once the blade completely enters the log, increase the feed rate as desired.
 Always try to cut at the fastest speed you can while keeping an accurate cut.
-Cutting too slowly will waste blade life and lower production! - 7.
+Cutting too slowly will waste blade life and lower production! - 6.
 As you get to the end of the log, slow down the feed rate.
-When the teeth exit the end of the log, turn the feed rate all the way left (-) and turn the blade switch to the "0" position.
-Remove the slab that you have just cut from the log. - 8.
+When the teeth exit the end of the log, turn the feed rate all the way left and turn the blade switch off.
+Remove the slab that you have just cut from the log. - 7.
 Use the saw head forward/reverse switch to return the saw head to the front of the mill.
-Always disengage the blade before returning the saw head for the next cut. - 9.
+Always disengage the blade before returning the saw head for the next cut. - 8.
 Repeat until the first side of the log is cut as desired.
 Repeat until the first side of the log is cut as desired.
 Set aside the usable flitches (boards with bark on one or both sides).
-You can edge them on the sawmill later.
+You can edge them on the sawmill later. - 9.
 Lower the toe boards, if they were used.
 Use the hydraulic levers to release the clamp and engage the log turner.
 Turn the log 90 or 180 degrees.
 Make sure the flat on the log is placed flat against side supports if turned 90 degrees.
 Make sure it is placed on bed rails if turned 180 degrees.
-If the log was turned 90 degrees and it is necessary to level it on the bed, use the toe boards.

-11. Repeat the steps used to cut the first side of the log until the log is square.
+If the log was turned 90 degrees and it is necessary to level it on the bed, use the toe boards. - 10.
+Repeat the steps used to cut the first side of the log until the log is square.
 Then cut boards from the cant.